Granite cathedrals formed before life existed. San rock art spanning 40,000 years. Rhino tracked on foot. This is Matobo.

 Children (4–11): Half-day $65 / Full-day $120.

 Bank transfer (USD or ZWG), Visa, Mastercard, and EcoCash.
-50% deposit secures booking, balance due on arrival.
+50% deposit secures your booking, with the balance due on arrival.

 Yes.
 Preferential rates for Zimbabwean residents and SADC nationals — typically around 20% off rack rates.